-Managing incontinence means the ability to manage evacuation of the bladder and/or bowel including using collecting devices and clean oneself afterwards.
+Managing incontinence means the ability to manage involuntary evacuation of the bladder and/or bowel including self catheterisation, incontinence pads, using collecting devices and clean oneself afterwards.

-Claimants with catheters and collecting devices are considered incontinent for the purposes of this activity.
+Claimants with indwelling (permanent) catheters or stoma are considered incontinent for the purposes of this activity.